iakin34/deneme1/replit.md

 # Overview

 This is a cryptocurrency trading bot that monitors Upbit exchange for new coin listing announcements and automatically executes trades on Bitget exchange.
 The system uses proxy rotation to avoid rate limits, detects new coin listings through API polling with ETag-based change detection, and manages user configurations for automated trading with configurable leverage and margin settings.
+Execution speed: **~0.5-0.8 seconds** from detection to order placement.

 # User Preferences